-This can serve as a reminder to ask for referrals.
-Sometimes what’s apparent to an agent is not always obvious to a client, and an occasional reminder can go a long way.
+This can serve as a reminder for agents to ask clients for referrals.
+Sometimes what’s apparent to an agent is not always obvious to a client, and an occasional reminder, education can go a long way.

 Keep in mind that real estate commission requirements dictate that referral fees can only be paid to a licensed broker, never to the general public.